hannahweber244/python-directory-starter/README.md

 # directory-starter

 ## What it is
 directory-starter is a little Tool to setup the [cookie cutter data science project structure](https://drivendata.github.io/cookiecutter-data-science/) within a few seconds.
-In version 0.0.2 it also creates basic packaging files (e.g. `MANIFEST.in`, `setup.cfg`).
+In this version it also creates basic packaging files (e.g. `MANIFEST.in`, `setup.cfg`).

 The following structure is created when using the tool:
 ```